miguelbalboa/rfid/README.rst

   #.
 NFC tokens are not supported.
 Some may work.
   #.
 Animal marker are not supported.
 They use other frequency.
   #.
 Hardware corrupted, most products are from china and sometimes the quality is really low.
 Contact your seller.
+  #.
+Newer versions of Mifare cards like DESFire/Ultralight maybe not work according to missing authentification, see `security`_ or different `protocol`_.

 * **My mobile phone doesn't recognize the MFRC522** or **my MFRC522 can't read data from other MFRC522**

   #.
 Card simmulation is not supported.
   #.
 Communication with mobile phones is not supported.
   #.
 Peer to peer communication is not supported.

 * **I need more features.**

   #.
 If software: code it and make a pull request.
   #.
 If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15)

 License
 -------
 This is free and unencumbered software released into the public domain.